What is a tenor?

 The tenor is the highest male voice type you will find in a typical choir.

-This is the voice type with the smallest range, it barely covers two octaves from C3 to B4.
+This is the voice type with the smallest range, it barely covers two octaves.
 Despite this fact, tenors are the most sought after choir singers for 2 major reasons.
 The first reason is that there aren't as many men singing in choirs to begin with.
 The second reason is that most male voices, singers or not, are baritones.

 Many a baritone will try to use this technique to classify as a tenor and some will be successful.
 These singers are easily visible by their red faces when trying to sing the high notes in the tenor melodic line.